 In January 2020 Uttlesford District Council rejected the airport’s application to increase capacity to 43 million passengers a year, citing environmental reasons.
 Following the airport’s decision in July 2020 to appeal the decision, a public inquiry hearing was held between 12th January 2021 and 12th March 2021.
-The Inspectors are currently reviewing the evidence and formulating their recommendations to the Secretary of State.
 Inquiry documentation can be read here, and recordings of the inquiry are available to watch here.
 Following the inquiry, in May 2021, the Planning Inspectorate approved the airport’s expansion plans.
 Stansted Airport Watch (formerly Stop Stansted Expansion) said that it will carefully consider the ruling before it decides whether to seek permission to appeal.
 In June 2021, Uttlesford District Council announced it will be ‘asking the permission of the High Court to challenge the validity of the inspectors’ decision’.

 In July 2019, Gatwick Airport published its master plan setting out its intention to progress detailed design and development work to bring the existing standby runway into regular use alongside the main runway, while continuing to safeguard land for an additional runway to the south.
 Growth projections underpinning the master plan suggest that use of the standby runway could see passenger numbers grow to 70 million passengers per annum (mppa) by 2032/33, potentially reaching 95 million passengers per annum if a new runway is pursued.
 In May 2020, the airport announced that it will be proceeding with its plans for the emergency runway, with a public consultation expected in 2021.
 The airport is aiming for a planning decision in 2023.

 Read AEF’s analysis of the carbon impacts associated with Gatwick expansion here.